lewis-sqa/NEPs/specs/Standards/Wallets.md

 It's important that an integration between NEAR and WalletConnect combines the native features of both platforms without compromising on their core concepts.

-Basing our implementation on other platforms such as Ethereum means only `signAndSendTransaction` and `signAndSendTransactions` are needed.
-The idea with this approach is accounts are referenced in the WalletConnect session and the wallet will use `FullAccess` keys to sign the transaction(s).
-While this works well with WalletConnect, the downside is it skips over a fundamental concept in NEAR, `FunctionCall` access keys.
+If we based our approach on other platforms such as Ethereum, we would only need two methods: `signAndSendTransaction` and `signAndSendTransactions`.
+The session state from WalletConnect means dApps can reference the available accounts to populate the `signerId` for each transaction and the wallet can make use of `FullAccess` key(s) to carry out the signing.
+The consequence of this approach is we aren't levering the permission model built into NEAR at the blockchain level using `FunctionCall` access keys.

-Access Keys enable permissions at a blockchain-level and can be revoked at any point.
-Using `FullAccess` keys effectively skips over this feature.
-It's best practice to use `FunctionCall` access keys where possible to reduce the frequency of prompts and increase security - we should only "step up" to `FullAccess` keys for Actions that need it.

-The approach detailed above for WalletConnect and NEAR attempts to solve these challenges with a new method, `near_signIn`.
-The purpose of this method is to request access to one or more accounts in the form of `FunctionCall` access keys.
+The approach detailed below attempts to solve these challenges with two additional methods: `near_signIn` and `near_signOut`.
+The purpose of these methods is to handle the lifecycle of dApps that want to leverage `FunctionCall` access keys to reduce the frequency of prompts (i.e. gas-only `FunctionCall` actions).
 This means:

 - The dApp "owns" the `FunctionCall` access key.
-- The dApp can sign transactions locally (without WalletConnect) that match the permissions of the access key.
+- The dApp can sign transactions locally (without WalletConnect) when they match the permissions of the access key.
 - The user can revoke the access key without WalletConnect.

 ### JSON-RPC Methods